sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 Use a factory to facilitate the creation of a ViewModel instance, as it's built in multiple steps, up from DataSource, Repository to UseCase.

+ViewModel is a good place to request app permissions (Internet, Bluetooth, Location, etc.).

 ## Domain Layer